The Ecommerce Platform Comparison Tool

 Being 100% honest, it’s almost unfair to list Jimdo along with top ecommerce platforms like Shopify or Weebly, as their features simply can’t match those of their competitors.
 However, there are a couple of perks Jimdo offers that no one else does, let me tell you about them.

-What we like: It’s affordable; for as little as $15 a month, you’ll get an ad-free online store with 15 products – it’s also possible to sell 5 products with their free plan.
+What we like: It’s affordable; for as little as $10 a month, you’ll get an ad-free online store with 15 products.
 A nice little added bonus is that Jimdo sites seem, on average, faster than its competitors’.
 If you are looking for an easy-to-use tool, Jimdo is certainly that.
 European users will be relieved to know that they fully comply with the complicated ecommerce EU regulations.

 Free trial: jimdo.com